Steven-Nagie/multi-module-spring-docker/README.md

 The main objective is to manage the entire build for a complex maven project in a single command, `docker-compose up`.

+__Usage__

+`docker-compose up` to build image and start container.
+Building the image automatically runs tests.

+`GET localhost:8080/multiply?start={startNumber}` to multiply startNumber by 10

-To clear all images, run `docker-compose down -v --rmi 'all'`
+`docker-compose down -v --rmi 'all'` will close the container and delete the old image